AngeloGaeta1990/Heart_attack_risk/README.md

    **Solution**: Downgraded to `Python 3.11.9` and downgraded `ydata-profiling` to `4.6.4`.

-1. **Error**:  In Streamlit, the parallel plot was showing only black lines, and the low and high-risk values were not visible..
+1. **Error**:  In Streamlit, the parallel plot was showing only black lines, and the low and high-risk values were not visible.

-   **Cause**: The dataset used as input did not include target variable values; for the target variables, all values were NA..
+   **Cause**: The dataset used as input did not include target variable values; for the target variables, all values were NA.

    **Solution**: I updated the dataset used as input so that the target values were listed as 0 and 1 as in the original dataset.